International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Richard A. O’Leary - International Flavors & Fragrances, Inc.

 As I mentioned earlier, I would say that the new win commercial performance was strong.
 It's in line with our long-term averages.
-Pricing was slightly unfavorable and I talked about that just my previous comments with Lauren.
+Pricing was slightly unfavorable, and I talked about that – just my previous comments with Lauren.
 And as I also said, volume erosion was a little worse than the long-term averages.

 Silke Kueck - JPMorgan Securities LLC

-So, you – okay.
-So, that's a volume erosion, but organic growth and you think your price were down slightly, so that's down like 0.5%.
-Is that what's likely it is?
+So you – okay.
+So, that's a volume erosion, but organic growth, and you think your price were down slightly, so that's down like 0.5%.
+Is that what slightly is?

 Richard A. O’Leary - International Flavors & Fragrances, Inc.